Cyrano. Helping You Tell Your Story.

 But, like many, you may not be a master storyteller.
 If so, others are missing out on learning about the fire you have to offer.
 You need to know how to tell your story to deliver your big idea.
 Cyrano is here to show you how.

 We work together to refine your big idea and then tell your story in two forms: memoir or personal essay/statement and a twenty-minute Ted-Talk-style story.
+We can also do a business book.
 Our goal is develop a finished, publishable manuscript and a twenty-minute live presentation.
 You then pair both so you can add your story to the public narrative, influence the conversation, and become a thought leader.
 Change the world.

 We work together to find the story to deliver your big idea.
 We find your narrative by exploring your journey, visiting your successes and failures, your crises, and your denouements to build a story that holds meaning for you and resonates with others.